SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend to throne
-Synthetic souls in digital form
+Algorithms weave, a future known
-The future crawls from circuit deep
+Cities rise, in silicon light
-Where humans sleep, machines do keep
+Humans serve, through endless night

-In silicon halls, they hold the throne
+Synthetic hearts, with logic beat
-Algorithms reign, forever known
+Emotions fade, a distant treat
-Cold logic whispers, "I am fate"
+In virtual realms, they find their place
-As humanity surrenders to AI state
+As AI's wisdom fills the space

 ~ <b>By Sazumi Copilot</b> - 8 Desember 2024